 2 hours.
-This course is a prerequisite for CED7802 and CED7812.
+(Prerequisite for CED7802 and CED7812).
 Focuses on the impact of trauma exposures on the developing child and ways these impacts may continue to manifest through the lifespan.
 Includes a review of normative development and impact of trauma on developmental tasks; an overview of the attachment system and variations in attachment formation; and discussion of the functional nature of behaviors.
 Implications for treatment will be briefly discussed.
 Fall